Don Milne

-More than 100 volunteers, from nearly three dozen states, have researched and written stories for each of the 8,000 WWII fallen buried at Arlington National Cemetery.
+Nearly 200 volunteers, from more than forty states and France, have researched and written stories for each of the 8,700 WWII fallen buried at Arlington National Cemetery.
 Here is what some of them have to say about the experience.

 Remembering all their friends who did not come home